 Here are the main disciplines creating jobs in solar energy.

-These are the top 5 US solar projects slated to start in 2021
+Top 5 solar projects to start in 2021

 This is a large-scale solar project in southwestern Leon County, Texas.
 Developed by ConnectGen, the project expects to install approximately 500MW of solar energy, enough to power over 50,000 Texan homes.
 ConnectGen anticipates commencing construction of its Pecan Prairie Solar Project in 2021 and beginning operations in 2022.